Resources

 PropertyBuilding Inspection

 Building inspectors and property developers rely on documented site history.
-Here's how time-indexed site records are replacing photo dumps and inspection PDF emails.
+How time-indexed site records replace photo dumps and PDF emails.

 May 12, 2026